hermanocabral/Scaffeine/README.md

 Scaffeine
 =========

-Scaffeine is a collection packages like blog, commerce, etc that let you speed up your development.
+Scaffeine is a collection of modular source code packages packages like blogs, membership, commerce, etc that let you speed up your development.

 Philosophy
 -----